cypress-io/testing-workshop-cypress/slides/15-debugging/PITCHME.md

 ### 🔪 Isolate the problem

 @ul
+- look at the video recording and screenshots
 - split large spec files into smaller ones
 - split long tests into shorter ones
-- look at the video recording and screenshots
 - run using `--browser chrome`
 @ulend

+Note:
+We are working on upgrading the Electron version shipped with Cypress.

 +++
 ## 👎 There is no command log in the terminal output